tamzi/ReadMe-MasterTemplates/android/android.md

+# You can reame this file to be the README.md of your project. or just copy, paste and edit its contents

 ## App Name

 **App Name** is an app for this an athat wand generallay aimas to bla bla bla.

 ###
 Short description of how it works: maybe a small user flow.